BrokenShell/Fortuna/docs/algorithms.md

 It is distributionally equivalent to the familiar reverse Fisher-Yates form when both use unbiased bounded indexes.
-The traversal and index ranges differ, so their deterministic draw schedules are not interchangeable.
+The traversal and index ranges differ, giving each form a distinct deterministic draw schedule.

 Fortuna selected Knuth-B after controlled benchmarks showed its clearest advantage on larger collections.
 The project optimizes for those larger